-- A student who is married or is a single custodial parent.
+- Student who is married or who is in a cohabitating living arrangement with significant other

-Please note that an exemption request must be approved by the Office of Residential Living.
-If you have any questions about becoming exempt, please contact our office via email, by telephone, or in person.
+Please note that an exemption or release request must be approved by the Office of Residential Living.
+If you have any questions about becoming exempt, please contact our office via email at email@example.com, by telephone (985-448-4479), or in person.